 Menu Close

-Murchison Falls National Park In Uganda
+Murchison Falls National Park in Uganda

-Attractions include the world’s strongest waterfall for which the park is named and the wildly tropical stretch of the Nile, the world’s longest river that bisects the park as it flows toward Lake Albert.
+Murchison Falls National Park is the largest, oldest and most exciting savannah game park in Uganda.
+Attractions include the explosive waterfall for which the park is named and the wildly tropical stretch of the Nile River that bisects the park as it flows toward Lake Albert.

 Murchison Falls National Park